hrishikeshathalye/MyServer/README.md

 Combination stress tests will spawn number of threads that approximately sum to n.
 Do not start the server beforehand, the testing program will itself start the server before starting testing.

+Once the server has started localhost:90 can be accessed from the browser to access the sample website hosted on the server.